davehorner/startt/README.md

 **startt solves the problem of finding the hwnd and process id of a command or url that is launched by cmd.exe /c start, explorer <url>, start-process, or anything that calls shellexecuteex under the covers.**

-Still rough around the edges and not intended for any purpose but demonstration.
-The lib interface is subject to change - SEMVER rules will be applied.
+still rough around the edges and not intended for any purpose but demonstration.  the lib interface is subject to change - SEMVER rules will be applied.

-It shakes the 1st found window; moves windows in grids; kills all child processes on ctrl+c;
+it shakes the 1st found window; moves windows in grids; kills all child processes on ctrl+c;

-Tested with chrome, vscode, mpv, msedge, cmd.
+tested with chrome, vscode, mpv, msedge, cmd.
 Your application, mileage, and use case may vary.
 If you find a problem; take a look at the code, PRs and polite discussion are welcome.

 --dave horner
 5/25